StuGo: Development

 In 2019, Ryan Gillis pitched to Disney Television Animation a series inspired by the time he took a study-abroad course during college, in which they were free to do as they wanted outside of class.
 The series was greenlit in 2022, with production starting in 2023.
 Gillis settled on the title StuGo after finding it on Google and feeling it fit with the show's themes.

 StuGo was announced on June 13, 2023.
 The series is produced by Titmouse, Inc. and directed by Hannah Ayoubi, Erica Jones, and Steve Wolfhard.
 Gillis serves as the executive producer along with Hall, while Craig Lewis is story editor.

-Amidst the rumors that the show is cancelled, Gillis states that the show is ongoing and all eyes will be on the series' Disney+ performance.
+In December 2025, the show's creator, Ryan Gillis, announced on social media that the show would not be returning for a second season.

 Writing

 The series focuses primarily on episodic storytelling, with the writers wanting each episode to "stand on its own" as a way to provide further access to audiences, while also incorporating continuity and world building across the episodes.
 Gillis wanted the humor to focus primarily on knowing more about the characters, with a lot of the humor centering on the friction between the cast as they deal with their current situation.